 When the query has finished running, the query results are displayed in Detail View.

 - Only text files (documents, PDFs, memos, and externals) and datasets are supported in NVivo for Mac.
 Other file types—for example, pictures —are not included.

-- When selecting nodes in the query criteria, you can select all descendent nodes in a hierarchy by holding down the Option key when you select a node higher in the hierarchy.
+- When selecting codes in the query criteria, you can select all descendent codes in a hierarchy by holding down the Option key when you select a code higher in the hierarchy.

-- To see where there is agreement or disagreement in coding between the two user groups for a specific file or node, select the Show coding comparison content check box.
+- To see where there is agreement or disagreement in coding between the two user groups for a specific file or code, select the Show coding comparison content check box.

 - Although you cannot save the query results within NVivo, you can export the results of a Coding Comparison query and then import them to other applications such as Excel.
 Export query results

-2 The node that contains the coding that is being compared.
-You can expand the nodes to see the files.
+2 The code that contains the coding that is being compared.
+You can expand the codes to see the files.

 3 The file name.

 4 The file size, which is based on number of characters, sentences, or paragraphs, depending on the query criteria.